 Litigated merger challenges

-Challenges mounted against consolidation in the provision of healthcare
+Challenges to consolidation in the provision of healthcare

 Geisinger Heath and Evangelical Community Hospital

 On 5 August 2020, the DOJ sued to enjoin Geisinger Health's partial acquisition of Evangelical Community Hospital.
-According to the DOJ's complaint, the transaction would reduce competition for inpatient hospital services in central Pennsylvania by creating 'substantial financial entanglements between these close competitors' and reducing 'both hospitals' incentives to compete aggressively'.71 The DOJ argues that 'Geisinger has a history of acquiring community hospitals in Pennsylvania' and that the parties sought to avoid antitrust scrutiny by entering into a 'partial-acquisition agreement' which nevertheless 'imposes significant entanglements between Defendants, reducing their incentives to independently compete against each other and increasing the likelihood of coordination'.40 On 3 March 2021, the DOJ announced that it had reached a settlement with the parties involving, among other things, limits on Geisinger's investment in Evangelical.41 The DOJ said that 'the settlement allows procompetitive aspects of defendants' proposal to move forward', including by allowing the parties to collaborate on health records information technology upgrades.
+According to the DOJ's complaint, the transaction would reduce competition for inpatient hospital services in central Pennsylvania by creating 'substantial financial entanglements between these close competitors' and reducing 'both hospitals' incentives to compete aggressively'.39 The DOJ argues that 'Geisinger has a history of acquiring community hospitals in Pennsylvania' and that the parties sought to avoid antitrust scrutiny by entering into a 'partial-acquisition agreement' that nevertheless 'imposes significant entanglements between Defendants, reducing their incentives to independently compete against each other and increasing the likelihood of coordination'.40 On 3 March 2021, the DOJ announced that it had reached a settlement with the parties involving, among other things, limits on Geisinger's investment in Evangelical.41 The DOJ said that 'the settlement allows procompetitive aspects of defendants' proposal to move forward', including by allowing the parties to collaborate on health records information technology upgrades.

 Hackensack Meridian Health and Englewood Healthcare Foundation

-In another healthcare-related matter, the FTC filed an administrative complaint and motion for preliminary injunction in federal court to stop the proposed acquisition of Englewood Healthcare Foundation by Hackensack Meridian Health.
-Here the FTC argues that the acquisition would result in the merged firm would control half of the inpatient general acute care hospitals in a county in New Jersey and would 'leave insurers with few alternatives for inpatient general acute care services'.75 According to the FTC, if the deal were consummated, the hospitals 'would be able to demand higher rates from insurers for the combined entity's services, which, in turn, may lead to higher insurance premiums, co-pays, deductibles, or other out-of-pocket costs for plan members' and 'the elimination of competition would reduce incentives to improve quality'.43 In August 2021, the court granted the FTC's request for a preliminary injunction and the parties appealed.44 The appeal is pending.
+In another healthcare-related matter, the FTC filed an administrative complaint and a motion for preliminary injunction in federal court in New Jersey to stop the proposed acquisition of Englewood Healthcare Foundation by Hackensack Meridian Health.
+Here the FTC argues that the acquisition would result in the merged firm controlling half of the inpatient general acute care hospitals in a county in New Jersey and would 'leave insurers with few alternatives for inpatient general acute care services'.42 According to the FTC, if the deal were consummated, the hospitals 'would be able to demand higher rates from insurers for the combined entity's services, which, in turn, may lead to higher insurance premiums, co-pays, deductibles, or other out-of-pocket costs for plan members' and 'the elimination of competition would reduce incentives to improve quality'.43 In August 2021, the court granted the FTC's request for a preliminary injunction and the parties appealed.44 The appeal is pending.

 FTC challenge of two consummated transactions